abdelrahman-elkady/se-tutorial/lab-4.md

 </html>
 ```

-Create a folder called static in your project and add an html file called index.html
+Create a folder called static in your project and add an html file called index.html with the code above

 You can then update the app.js file as follows